 - Parodied in the end credits of A Serious Man: "No Jews were harmed in the making of this film."

 - In 24-Hour Party People, Tony Wilson goes out of his way in his narration to the audience to mention that no animals were harmed at the conclusion of a scene involving Shaun and Paul Ryder killing 3,000 pigeons with poisoned breadcrumbs.

 Tony Wilson: ...although there are those who say they're pests, rats with wings.

-- Parodied in the ending credits of Critters 2: absolutely no critters were harmed in the making of this film.
+- Parodied in the ending credits of all three sequels to Critters: absolutely no critters were harmed in the making of this film.

 - Spoofed awesomely in one trailer for Ninja Assassin: "Only one ninja was harmed in the making of this movie.
 The rest were killed."